zanhesl/WebTorrent-browser/README.md

 * User can upload/download/delete torrents and observe their current status(speed, seeds, size)
 * User can see and change an amount of dedicated disk space for the torrents
-* All the information is stored in advanced version IndexDB(with no localStorage space restrictions etc.).
+* All the information is stored in user's disk storage.
-It is achieved through separate table, which stores meta-information.
 * All the downloads/uploads are sustainable to page reloads

 * Electron-app support (currently only in dev mode)